funilrys/pornhosts/CONTRIBUTING.md

 # Encoding when writing files/lines
 - All files most end with a newline (\n)(LF) UTF-8.
 - All files have to be in universal UTF-8 style without BOM
-- ANy files or file location containing `_windows_` in it's files most be encoded in `ISO-8859-1 Latin1` and newlines *most* end in (CRLF)
+- Any files or file location containing `_windows_` in it's files most be encoded in `ISO-8859-1 Latin1` and newlines *most* end in (CRLF)
 - Line length should not be any longer than 80 chars for terminals support